Established in 2000 | Modesto, CA

 Physical activity is so very important, but it works best when paired with a health and nutritious lifestyle.
 Nothing in this life can work alone or by ones self and that goes for your body as well.
 Practicing good nutrition habits and pairing it with an active lifestyle could lead to a longer, healthier, more independent life.
 So take a look at what we offer to help you lead a healthier life.

 This program offers 10 pound bags of fruits and vegetables to income qualifying individuals over the age of 60 once a month.
 At each distribution, participants gain useful nutrition information and tips and tricks to be healthier.
 The program typically consist of a 30-minute nutrition presentation followed by the distribution of fruits and vegetables provided in partnership with Second Harvest Food Bank.
-A special thanks to our program sponsors for making this program possible: MTC Distributing and the Stanislaus Senior Foundation.
+A special thanks to our program sponsors for making this program possible: Eakin Family Trust, Kaiser Permanente, SCAN Health Plan, and Conagra Foundation.

 Here are three links to better assist you: